Tamahagane/huppertz-consulting/_posts/2020-08-04-data-science-contract-contents.md

 - ETL processes blocking you from access (my last project DWH was down for one hour after lunch break for ETL)
 - ...

-Also, include in your contract a passage that allows you to re-negotiate or get out of the contract after having an in-depth look at the data.
+Also, include in your contract a passage that allows you to re-negotiate or end the contract prematurely after having an in-depth look at the data.
 Sometimes it turns out the data is not what is was expected to be in quality and/or size and this might make your project completely infeasible.

 ## You will be paid for your time, not the impact of your results

 There is no guarantee that you will find any result of substance and economical impact in an exploratory data science project.
 If you want to explore, e.g.,  which factors influence the shopping cart value of a customer, it is entirely possible that the input data set does not contain any answers to your question.
 Any impactful factors that you do happen to identify might already be at their optimum or cannot be adjusted for reasons outside of the scope of your analysis.
 Mention in your contract that you do not owe any specific result and that your compensation is for the time and effort of the process, not the efficacy of your results.

+Even better: if you have the necessary experience, discuss which possibly courses of action your client can pursue before you start your project.
+E.g. if your analysis shows that older customers spend more money, can your client run TV and Print ads, if it shows that younger customers spend more, can the client's organization shoulder Instagram marketing or can such expertise be bought.
+Admitted, that's a bit cliché, but you get the gist.
+Without any realistic options to act upon your analysis, the whole premise is moot.

 ## Do not present preliminary results, avoid presenting your results many times over